Arif Alvi: Family background

+Education

-After his father started a campaign against compulsory Bible classes, he was expelled from Karachi Grammar School.
+After his father started a campaign against compulsory catechism, Alvi was then expelled from the Anglican Karachi Grammar School.
 He completed his early education in Karachi, and moved to Lahore in 1967 for education in dentistry.
 Alvi received a Bachelor of Dental Surgery degree from De'Montmorency College of Dentistry.
 He completed his master's degree in prosthodontics from the University of Michigan in 1975.
 Alvi received a master's degree in orthodontics in 1984 from the University of the Pacific in San Francisco, California.
 After returning to Pakistan, he started practicing dentistry and set up Alvi Dental Hospital.